Retirement Guide

 1/02/2019 | 92 |

 If you decide to return to work for a WRS employer, it will be your responsibility to track your hours.
-If you are paid hourly, your hours will be reported on each of your pay stubs.
-If you are paid in quantities of days, each day is based on 8 hours for WRS purposes.
+If you are paid hourly, your hours will be reported to ETF on each of your pay stubs.
+If you are paid in quantities of days, each day is assumed to be 8 hours for WRS purposes.

 403(b) Distributions

-To request a distribution or to roll your account into an IRA, you will need to reach out to your 403b plan provider and request the appropriate forms for the distribution/rollover.
+To request a distribution or to roll your account into an IRA, reach out to your 403b plan provider and request the appropriate forms for the distribution/rollover.
 MMSD is required to sign your completed form before being returned to the plan provider for processing.
-Please contact the Human Resources Department to set up a time to have your form signed
+Please send an email to hrcommunications@madison.k12.wi.us to have these forms signed.

 TERP (Teacher Emeritus Retirement Program)

-If you requested to have insurance premiums withheld from TERP, they will be taken out pre-tax.
-If your TERP payment cannot cover the entire insurance premium, the remainder of the premium will automatically be taken from your Escrow or HRA Account.
+If you requested to have insurance premiums withheld from TERP, they will be deducted pre-tax.
+If your TERP payment cannot cover the entire insurance premium, the remainder of the premium will automatically be taken from your Escrow account.

 You can decide to have insurance premium taken from TERP on an annual basis.
 Every fall, you will receive a TERP election from which designates how you would like to designate TERP.
 Please complete and return this form to MMSD.